Interesting Stones

 A boulder of chalk, a limestone of Cretaceous age, perhaps 70 to 90 million years old.

-Chalk outcrops in parts of East Anglia and could have been transported
+Chalk outcrops in parts of East Anglia and could have been transported to the

 Dunwich area by glacial ice.
 It could also be an example of ballast from the coast